Facebook rebrand: Why Meta is not better

 Tech ethicists and branding professionals on Thursday last said consumers should not be hoodwinked by Facebook's name change, which numerous observers compared to earlier efforts by tobacco and fossil fuel companies to distract attention from their societal harms.

-Facebook co-founder and chief executive officer Mark Zuckerberg announced the Meta rechristening during Facebook Connect, the company's annual virtual and augmented reality conference, explaining that
+Facebook co-founder and chief executive officer Mark Zuckerberg announced the Meta rechristening during Facebook Connect, the company's annual virtual and augmented reality conference, explaining that:

-"we are a company that builds technology to connect people and the metaverse is the next frontier, just like social networking was when we got started".
+"... we are a company that builds technology to connect people and the metaverse is the next frontier, just like social networking was when we got started."

 He added: